wytyang00/60DaysOfUdacity/StudyJournal.md

 • Started training my own agent with LSTM and self-attention in the trading environment while other agents are being trained.

 • Also, fixed some parts of the training code where some values were held constant when they were supposed to be variable.

+---

+**Day 26:**

+• Continued to train DRL trading agents based on bidirectional LSTM and Multi-head Self-Attention in two different environment configurations—more configurations are planned.

+• Implemented "Integrated Gradients" method for computing feature importance values.